heutelbeck/sapl-demos/remote-pdp/README.md

 ## Security Note

-The demo uses `withUnsecureSSL()` to accept self-signed certificates for local testing. **Never use this in production!** For production deployments, configure proper SSL/TLS certificates.
+By default, SAPL Node starts with no authentication and no TLS on localhost.
+For production deployments, configure authentication and TLS.
+See the [SAPL Node documentation](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-node) for details.